 Best Sleeping Positions For Each Pillow

 Based on my experience, I think Casper’s pillow can work with all sleep positions.
-Thanks to the pillow-in-a-pillow design, you can take out the firmer inner pillow and use it by itself if you’re a stomach sleeper, or combine the two pillows if you’re a back or side sleeper.
+Thanks to the pillow-in-a-pillow design, sleepers can take out the firmer inner pillow and stomach sleepers can use a single pillow, or back and/or side sleepers can combine the two pillows for a better fit.

 I will mention that larger people or those with broader shoulders who sleep on their side may find this pillow goes flat more frequently or isn’t 100% supportive enough.